fjebaker/blog/pages/2022-01-ray-tracing-a-cow.md

 end
 ```

-I then wrote a little bit of conversion code to transform this into a `UInt8` images; the values are arbitrary, but gave a decent contrast:
+I wrote a small conversion to transform the `images` vector into `UInt8` images; the values are arbitrary, but give a decent contrast:
 ```julia
 truncator(px) = clamp(px, UInt8)